Pia Bolognesi and Giulio Bursi, 2020

 Atelier Impopulaire and Kairos Film, 2020 - All rights reserved

 An old building in Venice hosts an exhibition.
 A visitor walks through empty rooms discovering a fictionalized architectural space that functions like an abandoned theatre set.
 While a city that is slowly drowning floods you with its obsessive presence on and off-screen, imagination can’t exceed reality.
-Inspired by Alexander Kluge’s oeuvre and his constellation of film and video works, the metanarrative framework of this exploration attempts to de-construct the subjective experience and liberate the cinematic energy from the horror vacui of the display.
+Inspired by Alexander Kluge’s oeuvre and his film and video works, the metanarrative framework of this exploration attempts to de-construct the subjective experience and liberate the cinematic energy from the horror vacui of the display.

 We met Alexander Kluge in 2015, when he invited us to re-elaborate his monumental News from Ideological Antiquity in the form of a brief ciné-tract for our series Uncanny.